-Updated April 2014

 The JetClean registry cleaner supports both 32-bit and 64-bit versions of Windows 8, Windows 7, Windows Vista, Windows XP, and Windows 2000.

 JetClean scanned the entire registry in just a few seconds and has a well designed interface.

 There are two major things I didn't like about JetClean.
 One: The number of cookies that JetClean considers keepable, by default, is a bit excessive.
 Two: It tries to install a toolbar, but you can decline it during installation.

 I tested JetClean v1.5.0 in Windows 7.

 Wise Registry Cleaner comes in very close to the other top rated registry fix tools.
 They've put together a fantastic free registry cleaner program.

 Wise Registry Cleaner comes in both installable and portable versions and can be used on Windows 8, 7, Vista, and XP.
 64-bit Windows versions are supported.

-Some big pluses for Wise's free registry cleaner include fast registry scans and a clear separation between normal issues and those that are "unsafe," a feature I loved.
+Some big pluses for Wise's free registry cleaner include fast registry scans, scheduled scans, and a clear separation between normal issues and those that are "unsafe," a feature I loved.

 I don't like the fact that Wise Registry Cleaner pushes for a download of Wise Disk Cleaner at the end of the installation but it's easy to skip.

-I tested the installable version of Wise Registry Cleaner v7.89 in Windows 7.
+I tested the installable version of Wise Registry Cleaner v7.94 in Windows 8.

 Auslogics Registry Cleaner is another great registry cleaner program - it's probably one of the easiest registry cleaners to use out of all the tools I've tested.